Steve Hofstetter: Early life and education

 Hofstetter grew up in a Jewish family in the New York City borough of Queens, living at various times in Briarwood, Forest Hills and Rego Park.

 He graduated from Hunter College High School in 1997 and received his B.A. from Columbia University's School of General Studies in 2002.
 There, Hofstetter wrote for the Columbia Spectator and served as President of the Sigma Phi Epsilon fraternity.

 Career

 Hofstetter gained a reputation by posting videos of interactions with audience members on YouTube, which garnered so many views that Fox Television offered him a series called Laughs, a half-hour showcase for standup comedians, which debuted in August 2014.
 Shortly after its premiere, SAG/AFTRA issued a "Do Not Work" notice to its members due to Fox's choice to make the show a non-union production.
-This touched off a controversy about whether or not all television shows should be union productions.
+This touched off a controversy about whether all television shows should be union productions.

 Hofstetter was the Senior Comedy Correspondent for FOX Sports' Just a Bit Outside.